panditdhamdhere/Compose/CONTRIBUTING.md

 1. Fork the repository
 2. Create a new branch for your work
 3. Implement your changes
+4. Format your code: `forge fmt`
-4. Run tests to ensure everything works
+5. Run tests to ensure everything works
-5. Submit a pull request
+6. Submit a pull request
-6. We will review it and merge it and/or give you feedback on the work
+7. We will review it and merge it and/or give you feedback on the work

 You can also make new issues to suggest new functionality or work.